biancacpacheco/python-dw/README.md

 ### How can I create a test?

 There is a [special section](https://github.com/Caio-Batista/python-dw/tree/master/tests#test-python-design-wizard-docs) dedicated to show step-by-step the design test creation.
-Check it in order to create your own and learn how to properly configure the demon tool.
+Check it in order to create your own and learn how to properly configure the demo tool.

 ---
 **NOTE 1**